miovo/cnScreen/README.md

 # CodeNinjas Lobby Screen
-This is a basic web application for the lobby TVs of CodeNinjas Hamilton Mill and Suwanee
+This is a basic web application for the lobby TVs of CodeNinjas Hamilton Mill

 ### How it Works
 This app can display